 So that’s what I was doing.
 I was teaching until that day, and then I didn’t go back to teaching until the beginning of May.
 And that’s when David was home at that point.
 He was we had caregivers for him.
 Friends of ours from Germany came over and spent time with him when I couldn’t be there, and they just lived with us.

 Donna Figurski 25:06

 So we were fortunate that we were able to work that out so that I could go back to work.
-Because in May all my time all my paid time was going to be gone.
+Because in May all time, all my paid time was going to be gone.
 And David wasn’t working.
 So really I needed to get that salary back in.
 And it worked out.
 Well.
 We were fortunate, we were lucky that we had the connections to do it.

 Bill Gasiamis 25:27

 Was he when he got home?
-Was he able to toilet himself and do all those things, feed himself and be independent in any way?
+Was he able to toilet himself and do all those things, feed himself, and be independent in any way?